fossasia/susper.com/README.md

 * Mario Behling ([@mariobehling](https://github.com/mariobehling))

 ## Development server
-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Run `$ ng serve` for a dev server.
+Navigate to [localhost:4200](http://localhost:4200).
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding

-Run `ng g component component-name` to generate a new component.
-You can also use `ng g directive/pipe/service/class`.
+Run `$ ng g component component-name` to generate a new component.
+You can also use `$ ng g directive/pipe/service/class`.

 ## Build

-Run `ng build` to build the project.
+Run `$ ng build` to build the project.
 The build artefacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

 ## Running unit tests

-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).
+Run `$ ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

 ## Running end-to-end tests

-Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
+Run `$ ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
-Before running the tests make sure you are serving the app via `ng serve`.
+Before running the tests make sure you are serving the app via `$ ng serve`.

 ## Update Angular-CLI